 - MOF performs the most accurate reconstructions, generally capturing filaments accurately and getting the material topology correct.
 Since MOF is quite recent it generally does not exist in many codes.
 Therefore, this method is the best choice when developing new flow codes or when revamping the interface tracking machinery.
-It is not advisable to introduce MOF reconstruction into a flow code without ensuring that the advection (remapping) of centroids is done accurately through overlays (exact, intersection-based remapping method). - VOF with the correct material order performs remarkably well although the resolution of filaments and other small features is poorer than MOF.
+It is not advisable to introduce MOF reconstruction into a flow code without ensuring that the advection (or remapping) of centroids is done accurately through overlays. - VOF with the correct material order performs remarkably well although the resolution of filaments and other small features is poorer than MOF.
 Since VOF commonly exists in flow codes that perform this type of interface tracking, it is a natural choice when the flow is simple and the material order can be predicted quite easily.
-It is also a good choice when the flow has only two materials and no filamentary or other structures smaller than 3-4 times the grid resolution are expected. - Compared to VOF, the MOF method is less efficient.
-As it was already mentioned, all possible material combinations are tested to find the optimal material placement.
-If the number of materials in one cell would happen to be high (more than 5) in many cells, the MOF method could represent a considerable computational cost of the simulation.
-Fortunately, in the usual simulations, this situation is very rare typically, there are many 2-material cells, some 3-material cells, and just a few 4 or more -material cells.

-- VOF with power diagrams performs more poorly than MOF or VOF with the right material order but usually gets the interface topology right.
+It is also a good choice when the flow has only two materials and no filamentary or other structures smaller than 3-4 times the grid resolution are expected. - VOF with power diagrams performs more poorly than MOF or VOF with the right material order but usually gets the interface topology right.
 This method is a good choice when the advection machinery cannot be revamped to perform overlays but the interface reconstruction can be rewritten simply to partition cells using the power diagram. - VOF with the wrong order performs poorly even for simple flows and is not advised.
 If the ordering cannot be predicted or enforced strictly, it is better to use VOF with the power diagram reconstruction.